A Prudent Framework for Understanding Risk-Awareness in Demand Response: Proof of Theorem

 According to Lemmas \ref{aggressive_theorem_lamma2}, \ref{aggressive_theorem_lamma3}, the right-hand side (reverse state-value function derivative) is positive, and greater than the optimality conditions under price expectation in Remark \ref{remark_proof}, indicating the positive and greater left-hand side in (\ref{rewrite}), so as to the $x_t$.
 Also, from Lemma \ref{aggressive_theorem_lamma4}, the right-hand side strictly increases with the $\pi_{t+1}$, and the left-hand side follows.
 Thus, we get the following property for the state-value function,

 By the model definition, $x_{\tau} = Ax_{\tau-1} + p_{\tau},\tau \in [1,t]$, $x_0=0$, the influence of $x_t$ degrades following the state transition with a discount factor of $A<1$.
-Also, the demand has a minimization objective with quadratic action cost and super quadratic state cost.
-Thus, all actions and states prior to the stage $t$ should be non-negative and non-decreased with the price skewness.
+Also, the demand has a minimization objective with quadratic action cost and superquadratic state cost.
+Thus, all actions and states prior to the stage $t$ should be non-negative and non-decreasing with the price skewness.
 This means that price skewness causes higher or equal demand levels to change ahead of time, and this proves the Theorem. \end{proof}